What we will do if you report damp or mould

 The number one cause of mould in homes in the UK today is under-heating.
 You will get less mould if you keep your home warm, ventilate properly and minimise the amount of moisture you release into the air.
 If rising energy costs mean you are struggling to pay for heating, ask your energy supplier about ways to spread the cost.

 Mould grows and multiplies in moist areas, slowly at first then quicker and quicker.
 It is normal to have some mould growth in winter but, you need to stay on top of it to prevent it getting more serious.
 In most cases black mould is caused by condensation.
-See below for advice on steps you can take.
+See our steps to minimise damp and mould.

 What is condensation?